touilleMan/godot-python/README.rst

 Second, extract the .zip in a directory.
 For sake of example let's say the directory is called :code:`godotpythonproject`.

 Third, copy the correct Python environment into this folder (if it hasn't been automatically included in the export).
-Inside your project folder, you will need to find :code:`/addons/pythonscript/x11-64`, replacing "x11-64" with the correct target system you are deploying to.
-Copy the entire folder for your system, placing it at the same relative position, e.g. :code:`godotpythonproject/addons/pythonscript/x11-64` if your unzipped directory was "godotpythonproject".
-Legally speaking you should also copy LICENSE.txt from the pythonscript folder.
+Inside your project folder, you will need to find :code:`/addons/gdpy/x11-64`, replacing "x11-64" with the correct target system you are deploying to.
+Copy the entire folder for your system, placing it at the same relative position, e.g. :code:`godotpythonproject/addons/gdpy/x11-64` if your unzipped directory was "godotpythonproject".
+Legally speaking you should also copy LICENSE.txt from the gdpy folder.
 (The lazy option at this point is to simply copy the entire addons folder from your project to your unzipped directory.)

 Fourth, place a godot release into the directory.
 The Godot export menu has probably downloaded an appropriate release already, or you can go to Editor -> Manage Export Templates inside Godot to download fresh ones.
 These are stored in a location which depends on your operating system.
 For example, on Windows they may be found at :code:`%APPDATA%\Godot\templates\ `; in Linux or OSX it is :code:`~/.godot/templates/`.
 Copy the file matching your export.
 (It may matter whether you selected "Export With Debug" when creating the .zip file; choose the debug or release version accordingly.)